María M. Carrión

 Atlanta, GA 30322

-María M. Carrión, Professor of Comparative Literature and Religion at Emory University, is the author of Subject Stages.
+María M. Carrión, Chair, Department of Religion, Professor of Religion and Comparative Literature at Emory University, Co-Coordinator, Emory Mellon Mays Undergraduate Fellowship Program is the author of Subject Stages.
 Marriage, Theatre, and the Law in Early Modern Spain (The University of Toronto Press, 2010) and Arquitectura y cuerpo en la figura autorial de Teresa de Jesús (Anthropos, 1994).
 She also authored “La niña de Gómez Arias de Luis Vélez de Guevara, teatro casi imposible,” a monographic study about the play La niña de Gómez Arias by Luis Vélez de Guevara.
 Ed.
 C. George Peale and William R. Manson (Juan de la Cuesta, 2015).
 She was the lead translator of the two-volume Puerto Rico (1908-1912).
 El viaje cartográfico del teniente William H. Armstrong.
 Eds.
 María D. Luque and Lanny Thompson.
 Transl.
 María M. Carrión and Aurora Lauzardo (Ediciones Puerto, forthcoming).
 Her essays have been featured in refereed journals, including Journal of Early Modern Studies, Renaissance Drama, Romance Quarterly, eHumanista, Visión Doble, Medieval Encounters, La Corónica, Revista Canadiense de Estudios Hispánicos, Bulletin of the Comediantes, Modern Language Notes, Studies in 20th-century Literature, Literature Film Quarterly, and Sargasso (forthcoming), as well as in collections of essays on Islam in the Hispanic world, Hispanic Mysticism, Teresa de Jesús, the Spanish Comedia, early modern ethnobotany, Cervantes, and early modern sexualities.

 From 2009-2011 Carrión was Visiting Professor in the Graduate Program in Translation (PGT) at The University of Puerto Rico, Río Piedras.
 She was Dean of Graduate Studies at UPRRP's School of Humanities in 2012-2013.
 In the summer of 2016 she joined the core faculty of Emory’s Comparative Literature, where she has served as Director of Graduate Studies since 2017.
 Carrión has also served since 2017 as Co-Coordinator of the Emory Mellon Mays Undergraduate Fellowship Program.